xiangp126/CrossLv/README.md

 ## Features
 V3.9
+* use downloads/ to store all packages wget/clone
 * safe to run installation routine many times
 * compile newly gcc/c++ version if not support c++ 11
 * add number of cpu core check, make -j [cores]